Wilhelm Stich

-Wilhelm Stich (26 November 1894 – date of death unknown) was a German Nazi Party official who served as the first Gauleiter of Gau East Prussia in the Party's early days.
+Wilhelm Stich (26 November 1894 – unknown) was a German Nazi Party official who briefly served as the first Gauleiter of Gau East Prussia in the Party's early days.
+He was dismissed and expelled from the Party in February 1926 after only two months, but was allowed to re-enroll in 1928.
+No additional details of his life are documented.

 Life

-Stich was born in Rogahlen in East Prussia, now named Rogale and located in Poland.
-He was the son of a salesman, also named Wilhelm Stich, and his wife Wilhelmine Dublaski.
+Stich was born in Rogahlen in East Prussia (today, Rogale in Poland).
+He was the son of a salesman, also named Wilhelm Stich, and his wife, Wilhelmine Dublaski.
 Not much is known about his education and early life.
-He was employed as a commercial clerk in Königsberg, the East Prussian capital, and on 8 April 1920 married Herta Maria Stich, daughter of August Stich and Justine Kimm.
+He was employed as a commercial clerk in Königsberg, the East Prussian capital and, on 8 April 1920, married Herta Maria Stich, daughter of August Stich and Justine Kimm.